BTR-Score Voting

 Ranked Choice Voting

-Like plurality voting, Ranked Choice Voting (RCV) is prone to spoilers.
-Sarah Palin, through no fault of her own, spoiled the chances of fellow Republican Nick Begich in a RCV 2022 congressional race.[1]
+Ranked Choice Voting (RCV) is a major improvement over Choose 1, but it is not good enough; 1% - 2% of RCV elections with over two candidates will have a spoiler.
+Sarah Palin, through no fault of her own, spoiled the chances of fellow Republican Nick Begich in a 2022 RCV congressional race.[1]
 Begich was the Condorcet winner, and he had the widest support.
 Republicans do not trust RCV; Democrats will lose faith in RCV when they lose an important RCV election in a similar fashion.
-RCV is an improvement over Choose 1, but it is not good enough.

 Approval Voting

-Approval Voting has performed well.
+Approval voting has performed well in many settings.
 It rewards candidates who have broad support; creating a strong incentive to reach out to all voters and avoid divisive rhetoric.
 Approval is not as expressive as BTR-Score; it limits voters to either approving or rejecting each candidate.
-Approval Voting elects the candidate with the widest support.
-It would be unusual for it not to elect a beats all winner.
-We recommend Approval Voting as a solid improvement over Choose 1 and Ranked Choice Voting, and a worthy rival to BTR-Score.
+Approval elects the candidate with the widest support.
+It would be unusual for it not to elect a "beats all" winner.
+Approval Voting as a solid improvement over Choose 1 voting.

 BTR-Score is fair, reliable and easy to use.
 It is immune to vote splitting and spoilers.
-It enables voters to express their opinions of every candidate.
+Voters can express their opinion of every candidate.
 It resists strategic voting and complies with most state constitutions.

 BTR-Score is a game changer for American democracy.
 Lord knows we need one.
 Yet few politicians know about BTR-Score.
 Please inform your elected representatives.
 Also, please share this critical page with your friends and on the web.